ImperialCollegeLondon/real-number-game/ideas/sets.md

-# How to teach a mathematician do do set theory in Lean
+# How to teach a mathematician set theory in Lean

 What does a mathematician think that a set *is*?
 What is the interface?
 If they're doing mathematics in set theory then they will think that the axioms of set theory are part of the interface.
 Let's go through the axioms.